dataluscorp/browser/docs/bug-mgmt/policies/new-feature-triage.rst

 --------------

-Staff, contractors, and other contributors looking at new bugs in *Firefox::Untriaged* and *::General* components should consider if a bug, if not marked as a feature request, should be one, and if so:
+Staff, contractors, and other contributors looking at new bugs in *Datalus::Untriaged* and *::General* components should consider if a bug, if not marked as a feature request, should be one, and if so:

 -  Update the bug’s type to ``enhancement``